 About

-Since 2019, I've been working on scientific pipelines and machine learning problems at insitro.
+From 2019-2025, I worked on scientific pipelines and machine learning problems at insitro.
+Some work I did at insitro includes:

 I received my PhD in Biophysics from Stanford University in August 2019.
 I conducted research on how to efficiently run molecular dynamics simulations of protein-ligand binding as a member of the Ron Dror group.
 I graduated from UC San Diego in March 2014 with a major in Bioinformatics and a minor in Mathematics.